 Hazlewood Castle is a must-do if you’re looking for a quick escape to the country as it’s only 30 minutes away.
 The beautiful Grade I listed building is now a hotel, but you don’t have stay overnight to enjoy the surroundings.
 They have 77 acres of sprawling woods and parkland for you to explore, and you can indulge your inner adrenaline junkie at Live for Today’s activity centre – try everything from axe throwing to bushcraft and paintballing.

 Hazlewood Castle, Paradise Lane, Hazlewood, Leeds, West Yorkshire, LS24 9NJ.
+Walk-ins are welcome to explore the grounds, but you need to pre-book activities.

 7. Yeadon Tarn